 Services

-Please note that we only rescue, rehabilitate and rehome budgies.
-We do not have the correct set up for any other species.
+We do not have the appropriate environment for any other species.

 We are continually seeking to increase our own knowledge and experience, aiming to share this with the public, in order to bridge the gap between budgie guardians and access to reliable, credible, professionally-informed budgie healthcare advice.